Inherited Metabolic Disorders have their origin in specific enzymatic

 the consequence of mutations in one or more genes coding for the

 In short, when there is a metabolic error, some reactions at the enzymatic level do not occur with the proper efficiency.
 This way, the compounds before the reaction accumulate and the later ones are not synthesized correctly.

 The Inherited Metabolic Disorders covered in our site are diagnosed through the neonatal heel prick or Guthrie test.

 ♦ METABOLIC RARE DISEASES TREATMENT ♦

-Urea Cycle Diseases ( are caused by an enzyme deficit in one of the six enzymes normally involved in the metabolic cycle of protein nitrogen excretion, which results in an elevated concentration of ammonia in the blood hyperammonaemia toxic compound, especially at the neurological level If treatment is not carried out on time and at long term, patients with DCU may suffer from variable encephalopathy (including psychiatric manifestations) and liver dysfunction Dietary treatment involves a hypoprotein diet, supplemented in a mixture of essential amino acids, as well as in arginine.
+Urea Cycle Diseases (DCU) are caused by an enzyme deficit in one of the six enzymes normally involved in the metabolic cycle of protein nitrogen excretion, which results in an elevated concentration of ammonia in the blood (hyperammonaemia) - toxic compound, especially at the neurological level.
+If treatment is not carried out on time and at long term, patients with DCU may suffer from variable encephalopathy (including psychiatric manifestations) and liver dysfunction.
+Dietary treatment involves a hypoprotein diet, supplemented in a mixture of essential amino acids, as well as in arginine.